 Additionally, the salary earned by an HR manager varies by personal factors such as:

-The breadth of the HR manager's responsibilities affects pay significantly.
+The breadth of the HR manager's job responsibilities can affect pay significantly.
 An HR manager who performs the job of managing the complete HR function for an organization will make more money than managers who are in charge of portions of the people-related programs.

-When the HR manager is responsible for the complete HR department, he or she is responsible for all functions including payroll, benefits, training, employee relations, recruitment and hiring, management development, compensation, organization development, personnel management, and often, communication, administration, and safety.
-These jobs are found most frequently in small- mid-sized companies.
+When the HR manager is responsible for the complete HR department, they may oversee payroll, benefits, training, employee relations, recruitment and hiring, management development, compensation, organization development, personnel management, and often, communication, administration, and safety.
+These jobs are found most frequently in small- and mid-sized companies.

 HR manager jobs in large cities such as Chicago, Los Angeles, and New York City pay more than those in smaller locales.
-Generally, the larger the organization in which the HR manager works, the more the HR managers are paid.
-Regionally, HR managers make less money in the mid-west and the south and more money on the east and the west coasts.
+Regionally, HR managers make less money in the Midwest and the South and more money on the East and the West Coasts.